Find here information how to apply the right to pursue a Doctoral Degree in Doctoral Programme in Drug Research.

 - Find a responsible professor and follow-up group for your doctoral studies and thesis

 - Write a research plan, it should be written directly to the electronic application form IN ENGLISH.
-Please see some guidelines for the research plan.
+Please see some guidelines for the research plan and the required attachments.

 The following fields related to the research plan are included in the electronic application form (the number in parentheses indicates the maximum number of characters per field, spaces included):

 - Preliminary title of the doctoral thesis